Yarith Bespin Casino’s Corellian Spike

 - After the initial betting phase, the dealer places a third card — the spike card — face-up in front of each remaining player.

-- Starting with the player to the dealer’s left, each player can now choose to buy a card by adding the hand pot ante amount to the hand pot (typically two credits).
+- Starting with the player to the dealer’s left, each player may now choose to buy a card by adding the hand pot ante amount to the hand pot (typically two credits).
 The player draws the top card from the draw pile and can either discard it, swap it with one of their hand cards, or swap it with their spike card.
-(In any case, at least one card is discarded so the player ends their turn with two hand cards and one spike card.
+In any case, at least one card is discarded so the player ends their turn with two hand cards and one spike card.
 (At some tables, players may choose to swap a hand card with their spike card, with or without buying a card.
 This action can be performed at any time during that player’s turn.
 There is also an optional rule where players may buy the top card from the discard pile for twice the hand pot ante instead of buying from the draw pile.
 Another optional rule allows players to continue buying new cards until they run out of credits.)

 - Once all players have taken a turn, another betting phase begins — identical in rules to the first betting phase — and continues around the table until all players have either called or junked.
 (If all but one player has junked, that remaining player wins the hand.)

 - The dealer then rolls the spike dice.
 If the symbols on the dice match, all players discard their two hand cards and are dealt two new cards.
 If the symbols on the dice are both spikes, players also discard their spike card and are dealt a new one.

 - Everyone gets another chance to buy a card, and then to bet.
 If more than one player still remains, the spike dice are rolled again, following the same rules as before.